 out the front door into the outer courtyard and its garden.

-Her frustration and anger faded as she walked through the mansion only to be replaced with overwhelming melancholy.
-Once outside she found a bench in a small alcove at the corner of the front
+Her frustration and anger had faded as she walked through the mansion’s rooms to be replaced with an overwhelming melancholy.
+Once outside she found a bench in a small alcove at the corner of

-and side walls and sat down, trying to keep her mind as blank as she could.
+the front and side walls and sat down, trying to keep her mind as blank as she could.
 She hadn’t thought about her problems since leaving Bar Krouth.
-But now her feeling wouldn’t go away.
+But now her feelings wouldn’t go

 Roselyn tried to avoid thinking by reviewing formulas for various potions.
 But then she heard Morrigan’s voice.“Let’s go out here.
 There’s a garden and a beautiful